Global Classical Solutions to 3D Compressible Navier-Stokes System with Vacuum in Bounded Domains under Non-Slip Boundary Conditions: Introduction and the main result

-\begin{remark} Our Theorem \ref{T1} holds for all viscous coefficients $\mu$ and $\lambda$ satisfying the physical conditions \eqref{lj01}, while the results in \cite{PP1}, require the additional assumption \eqref{116}, which is crucial in establishing the time-independent upper bound for the density in the arguments in \cite{PP1}.
-Furthermore, Our Theorem \ref{T1} allows the density to vanish which also improves the result of \cite{PP1} where the density is strictly away from vacuum. \end{remark}

-\begin{remark} Our solution may contain vacuum whose appearance implies the large-time blowup behavior stated in Theorem \ref{T2}; this is in sharp contrast to the results of \cite{MN2}, where the gradients of the density remain suitably small uniformly for all time.
-Moreover, Theorem \ref{T2} actually means the oscillation of density will grow unboundedly in the long run with an exponential rate, once the vacuum is formed in the domain $\Omega$.
-Such phenomenon seems to occur only in bounded domains, and there is no analogous result for Cauchy problem up to now. \end{remark}
+\begin{remark} Theorem \ref{T2} indicates that $\nabla\rho$ will grow unbounded in an exponential rate, which is in sharp contrast to the results of Matsumura-Nishida \cite{MN2}, where $\nabla\rho$ remains uniformly small.
+Such phenomenon seems to occur only in bounded domains, and there is no analogous result for Cauchy problems up to now. \end{remark}

-\begin{remark} To make notations and ideas clear, we assume $P(\rho)=\rho$ through out the whole paper, and the general case $P(\rho)=a\rho^\gamma$ follows exactly in the same way. \end{remark}